Tolu-Legal/financial-exclusion-africa/README.md

-# financial-exclusion-africa
+# Financial Exclusion in Africa
 Bridging the Gap: A Data-Backed Story of Financial Exclusion in Africa.

-# Financial Exclusion in Africa

 This repository contains a data-backed report and code analyzing financial exclusion across African countries using the Global Findex dataset (2021–2024).